 All organisations and professions develop their own obscure buzz words and baffling terminology.
-Business jargon is often used in the workplace.
-However, it can confuse and runs the risk of causing misunderstanding.
+Business jargon can be convenient for use in the workplace.
+However, it can confuse the wider public.
+It runs the risk of causing misunderstanding.
 So, always try to use plain language.
 It helps to clarify your message.

-However, there may be times when you have no alternative other than using an unfamiliar word.
-Explain clearly what it means and make sure your listener knows how to spell it.
+Explain clearly what a difficult word means and make sure your listener knows how to spell it.

-When speaking to a journalist over the telephone, there is none better than the internationally accepted “Alpha, Bravo, Charlie … X-Ray, Yankee, Zulu” alphabet.
+When speaking to a journalist over the telephone, there is none better than the internationally accepted NATO Phonetic Alphabet.
+“Alpha, Bravo, Charlie … X-Ray, Yankee, Zulu”.

 The NATO phonetic alphabet

-Without these carefully chosen words some characters, such as D & T, B & P and M & N are typical examples.
+Without these carefully chosen words some characters can be difficult to distinguish.
+D & T, B & P and M & N are typical examples.
 Avoid making up your own words.
 “B-bobby” and “P-poppy” confuse rather than clarify.
 So, it’s best to learn the word alphabet by heart.

 Today the business and telecommunications across Europe and North America widely use the word spelling alphabet.
-Reporters make use of it in their spoken news despatches and the police use it to spell out names and car numbers.
+Reporters make use of it in their spoken news dispatches.
+The police use it to spell out names and car numbers.
 It could enable you to help a journalist write a clearer and more accurate story about your business.